microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 In the next part of this challenge, you will

-+ View another document and follow the instructions on setting up Postman.
++ Visit another page and follow the instructions on setting up Postman.
 + Make API calls to test FHIR service using Postman.

 To begin, **CTRL+click** (Windows or Linux) or **CMD+click** (Mac) on the link below to open a Postman tutorial in a new browser tab.